freezingsaddles/freezing-web/README.md

     cd /opt/compose && docker-compose up -d

-Athletes will get assigned to their correct teams as soon as they join exactly one of the defined competiton teams.
+Athletes will get assigned to their correct teams as soon as they join exactly one of the defined competition teams.

 # Legal